inductiva/inductiva/docs-sources/expand/bring-your-own-cloud/launch-machines-on-gcp/sections/section2.md

 # Python Client Usage

+> **⚠️ Important**: When using BYOC, you are responsible for all costs incurred by VMs running in your GCP account.
+Always monitor your GCP console and consider setting up billing alerts to track usage and costs.

 ## Machine Group Creation

+Creating a BYOC machine group is nearly identical to creating a regular Inductiva machine group, with just one key difference: the `byoc=True` parameter.
+This tells Inductiva to launch the machine in your own GCP account instead of Inductiva's infrastructure.

-Create a machine group on your own GCP account using the `byoc=True` parameter:
+Create a machine group on your own GCP account:

 ```python
 import inductiva